Chinese slow to embrace the NHL

 "There was a lot of promotion of the China Games by the NHL in the United States, and we started planning on this trip since early on," a fan from Los Angeles told Tencent.
 "We came in a group of six.
 We not only visited Shanghai and Beijing, but also went to Jiangsu and Sichuan.
 China is such a beautiful country."

-Most of the fans who wore hockey jerseys at the games were foreigners, a contrast to scenes at other sports' China games such as the NBA and soccer, where enthusiastic Chinese fans often wear replica jerseys of James Harden and Cristiano Ronaldo.
+Most of the fans who wore hockey jerseys at the games were foreigners, a contrast to scenes at other sports' China games, such as the NBA and soccer, at which enthusiastic Chinese fans often wear replica jerseys of James Harden and Cristiano Ronaldo.

 After all, hockey -- the NHL, in particular -- remains foreign to many Chinese.
 Although the attendance in both Shanghai and Beijing exceeded 10,000 -- not bad for the first experience -- the ratio of knowledgeable hockey fans in the audience was low.
 To accommodate this, programs containing player and rule introductions were placed at seats before the games.
-During whistles for offside and other violations, the jumbotron showed explanations.
+During whistles for offside and other violations, the JumboTron showed explanations.
 But even so, confusion and misunderstandings of the rules -- from line changes to fights -- still loomed over a large chunk of the audience during the games.

 The lack of knowledge of the game, however, did not prevent Chinese fans from doing the Wave and cheering.
 Every time Bailey -- the Kings' mascot -- gestured for them to be louder, they played along.
-When the jumbotron called for waving white rally towels, the arena became a sea of white heat.
+When the JumboTron called for waving white rally towels, the arena became a sea of white heat.

 The zeal Chinese fans displayed toward the first-ever NHL games in China mirrors the nation's booming sports industry, particularly in its winter sports.
 In Beijing, many children were taken to the game by their parents, a good sign for hockey's growing potential in China's middle class -- the bedrock of its ambition to become a global sports powerhouse.